Learn to DJ – The complete beginners guide!

 Speakers

-Speakers are essential as they are required to hear your mixes out loud and play to an audience.
+Speakers are essential as you need them to hear your mixes out loud and play to an audience.
 There are three main categories of speakers to consider: Home/studio monitors, medium-sized gathering speakers and big event PA systems

 Home/ studio monitors are usually the best choice for beginner DJs as they are the most affordable and can double up as entertainment speakers for domestic use.